dunefskychadwick/dunefskychadwick.github.io/PLO7.md

 ## 7.1 Oral communication : Effectively engage in oral communication in professional contexts.

+For my field experience, I worked with the Assessment & User Experience department at Duke University Libraries.
+This reflection was created after a mid-semester interview with my field experience supervisor.
+Both the reflection and the interview used a SWOT Analysis Matrix to discuss my strengths, weaknesses, opportunities, and threats from the first half of my field experience.

+The interview demonstrates that both through the field experience and the interview itself that I have demonstrated the ability to effectively engage in oral communication.
+The reflection serves as a written record of the SWOT analysis I covered in my interview.

 A recording of the mid-semester interview has been submitted directly to my professor supervising my field experience.

 [Click here to view the mid-semester interview reflection.]({{dunefskychadwick.github.io}}/assets/pdfs/oralcommunication.pdf)